- Which muscle group should you train more of?

 Training Movement: The takeaway

-When it comes to building optimal strength and fitness you need to shift your focus to performing movement patterns.
-Keeping this in mind as it’s also a good idea to emphasize incorporating more pulling related movements into your strength program to eliminate anterior dominance.
+Finally, when it comes to building optimal strength and fitness you need to shift your focus.
+In other words, you need to emphasize executing more foundational movement patterns.
+Additionally it’s a good idea for you to emphasize incorporating more pulling related movements.
+By emphasizing more of these pulling movements into your strength program it will help you to combat this condition of anterior dominance.

 Do you currently suffer from anterior dominance?